 Hey everyone!
 You may have noticed already, but we've reorganized all the episodes on iTunes into handy dandy year by year seasons.
 We never expected to have this many episodes to scroll through!

-Keep an eye out for our next episode coming on Monday about movie musicals.
+Keep an eye out for our next episode coming soon about movie musicals.
 After that, the 60s series of episodes will be some fun "Best Of..." episodes we hope you'll enjoy.
 They'll be some of your favorite fandoms and topics in one easy download.

 We're also looking forward to restarting the "Love Your Fandom" series on the site.
 If you have any favorite fan artists or fanfiction writers you'd like us to interview, let us know in the comments below or e-mail us!

 Official summary: Created by Bryan Fuller and Alex Kurtzman for CBS All Access, the story of "Star Trek: Discovery" begins roughly a decade before Captain Kirk's five-year mission -- as portrayed in the original "Star Trek" from the 1960s -- and a century before the events of "Star Trek: Enterprise."
 The series follows the crew of the USS Discovery as they encounter new worlds and civilizations, delving into familiar themes and expanding upon an incident that has been talked about within the franchise's universe, but never fully explored.